scordio/jimfs-junit-jupiter/docs/configuration-parameters.md

 ## Default `@TempDir` Factory

-The `junit.jupiter.tempdir.factory.default` configuration parameter sets the default factory to use, expecting a fully qualified class name.
+The default factory to use across all `@TempDir` annotated elements can be set via the `junit.jupiter.tempdir.factory.default` configuration parameter, providing a fully qualified class name.

 For example, the following configures `JimfsTempDirFactory`: